 With a positive balance of payments and low global interest rates, the Japanese yen was the top major risk-off currency in 2011 - but what a difference an economic report makes.

-Japan has announced it ran a trade deficit in 2011, and now that they have shut down nuclear facilities, their need to import energy will likely keep that going, says Andrew Busch, global currency and public policy strategist for BMO Capital.
+Japan has announced it ran a in 2011, and now that they have shut down nuclear facilities, their need to import energy will likely keep that going, says Andrew Busch, global currency and public policy strategist for BMO Capital.
 On top of that, the Bank of Japan has indicated it wants to invest overseas - which means buying foreign currencies - and Japan's debt to GDP ratio is 200 percent, he says.